 The Society of Industrial and Organizational Psychology website offers an interactive tool to help you envision the many different ways in which a career in industrial-organizational psychology might unfold.

-You can earn an excellent salary
+Earn an excellent salary

 Your salary and lifetime earning potential will depend heavily on your career path, including your location, your industry, the type of work you do, your level of education, and years of experience.